 Tyre pressure warning

 This system can identify a deviation in the normal pressure of your tyres or signify a potential puncture.
+Although the system can often be temperamental or sensitive for some vehicles, this car warning light shouldn’t be ignored.
+Low tyre pressure can affect driving and braking.
+It can also pose the risk of a blowout.

 For a full guide on tyre safety, take a look here.